-912 I began by hypothesizing that, over the course of human evolution, cultural learners 913 faced an adaptive challenge created by our increasing capacities for symbolic (cheap) cultural 914 transmission that drove the evolution of our reliance on credibility enhancing displays in 915 determining how much to commit to, or believe in, a particular representation.
-Learners evolved 916 to look for displays (often actions) that indicate a model's degree of commitment to, or belief in, 917 verbally expressed representations.
-These CREDs are actions that (a) are consistent with a 918 model's professed beliefs, and (b) a model would be unlikely to perform if he believed 919 something different from what he expressed symbolically.
+I began by hypothesizing that, over the course of human evolution, cultural learners faced an adaptive challenge created by our increasing capacities for symbolic (cheap) cultural transmission.
+To meet this challenge natural selection favored a reliance on CREDs in determining how much to commit to, or believe in, a particular representation.
+Learners evolved to look for displays (often actions) that indicate a model's degree of commitment to, or belief in, verbally expressed representations.
+These CREDs are actions that (a) are consistent with a model's professed beliefs, and (b) a model would be unlikely to perform if he believed something different from what he expressed symbolically.

-Building on this, I examined the implications of this evolved bias on cultural evolution by constructing a simple formal model.
+Building on this, I examined the implications of this evolved bias for cultural evolution by constructing a simple formal model.
 The model reveals a wide range of conditions under which this reliance on CREDs can create multiple stable states, with one of these involving an interlocking combination of a costly practice and a belief.
-Such situations can arise when (1) particular practices influence the transmissibility of certain belief adoptions (CREDs), (2) committing to a belief favors some practices over others (compatibility content bias), and (3) learners tend to copy more successful people (prestige-bias cultural learning).
+Such situations can arise when (1) particular practices influence the transmissibility of certain belief adoptions (CREDs), (2) committing to a belief favors some practices over others (compatibility content bias) and (3) learners tend to copy more successful people (prestige-bias cultural learning).

-927 The presence of multiple stable equilibria involving a costly practice sets up the 928 conditions for cultural group selection.
-Some stable practices may be only individually costly 929 while others may also contribute benefits to the social group.
-Social groups that have stabilized 930 on costly-practice-belief combinations that deliver group benefits, in the form of cooperation, 931 solidarity, and group success, can spread at the expense of social groups at alternative 932 equilibria.
-This leaves open the possibility that particular groups may get stuck at cultural 933 equilibria involving interlocking belief-practice combination that are purely costly (maladaptive) 934 for both individuals and groups.
-Over the long-haul of culture history, CGS will ensure these 935 groups do not spread, though they may endure for long periods (Edgerton, 1992).
+The presence of multiple stable equilibria involving a costly practice sets up the conditions for Cultural Group Selection.
+Some stable practices may be only individually costly while others may also contribute benefits to the social group.
+Social groups that have stabilized on costly practice-belief combinations that deliver group benefits, in the form of cooperation, solidarity and group success, can spread at the expense of social groups at alternative equilibria.
+This leaves open the possibility that particular groups may get stuck at cultural equilibria involving interlocking belief-practice combination that are purely costly.
+Over the long haul of culture history, CGS will ensure these groups do not spread, though they may endure for long periods (Edgerton, 1992).

-936 Overall, this approach suggests that the frequently observed connection between costly

-937 actions and rituals with larger-scale cooperation, solidarity and success in inter-group

-938 competition may be an emergent product of the interaction between an evolved cognitive

-- adaptation for avoiding exploitation during social learning and larger-scale processes of cultural - 940 evolution.
+Overall, this approach suggests that the frequently observed connection between costly actions and rituals with larger-scale cooperation, solidarity and success in intergroup competition may be an emergent product of the interaction between an evolved cognitive adaptation for avoiding exploitation during social learning and larger-scale processes of cultural evolution.

+Acknowledgments

+Bob McCauley, Harvey Whitehouse, Justin Barrett, Robert Boyd, Ara Norenzayan, Jon Lanman, Natalie Henrich, and Richard McElreath provided helpful comments and critiques.
+Thank you.